‘Widespread damages’ after magnitude 6.4 earthquake shakes Northern California

 “Due to a large earthquake, widespread damages to roads and homes are reported throughout Humboldt County,” tweeted the county’s Office of Emergency Services.

-No injuries were immediately reported following the earthquake, which occurred at 2:34 a.m. near Ferndale, a small community about 210 miles northwest of San Francisco and close to the Pacific coast.
+Two injuries were reported following the earthquake, which occurred at 2:34 a.m. near Ferndale, a small community about 210 miles northwest of San Francisco and close to the Pacific coast.
+Both people were expected to recover, the sheriff’s office told the Associated Press.

+The California Governor’s Office of Emergency Services was not aware of any fatalities.

 Fernbridge, a bridge crossing over the Eel River that connects Ferndale with Highway 101, was closed and being inspected for seismic damage, Caltrans said.

-Following the earthquake, more than 70,000 customers were reported without power in the surrounding area, according to poweroutage.us, which tracks outages across the country.
+Following the earthquake, more than 70,000 customers were reported without power in the surrounding area, according to poweroutage.us.
+Two hospitals were running on backup generators.

 Officials advised residents “be prepared for aftershocks.”
 Dozens were reported in the hours that followed the major quake, ranging in magnitude from 2.5 to 4.6, according to USGS.